 - Proof of your identity (such as a driver’s license or passport)

 - An Inventory and Appraisal (Form DE-160) of all real property owned by the decedent in California.
 Before attaching this form, get it signed by a Probate Court Referee.

 - You may need to get signatures from all legal heirs of the estate allowing you to inherit the listed property.

-One way to avoid Probate is to reduce the size of your estate by gifting to your family or intended beneficiaries.
+One way to avoid probate is to reduce the size of your estate by gifting it to your family or intended beneficiaries.
 However, there are drawbacks.

 Second, be aware of gift tax implications.
 If you give away more than $15,000 in any one year to an individual, then you must file a gift tax return.
 However, you can make $15,000 gifts to as many people as you desire every year, tax-free.

 Adding another person as a joint tenant on the title of your assets, including real property, is a second way to avoid probate.
 The surviving joint owner’s interest in the asset will not pass through probate.
 However, there are limitations and drawbacks to this strategy.
 Here are a few:

 - When the second joint owner passes away, the property will need to be probated if another person hasn’t been added.

 - Adding a child as a Joint Tenant will be considered a gift, meaning a gift tax will be owed.